 Base Breaker - Is he an under-appreciated figure in wrestling who knows how to keep wrestling a respectable product after the fall of the trash TV/hardcore wrestling era or a washed-up, bitter man whose too devoted to the "good old days" to realize that the industry has passed him by?

 Crowning Moment Of Awesome - His 'Real Wrestling' speech during the NWA invasion angle.
-His numerous podcasts, his youshoot DVD, anytime he gets on the Phone with Kenny Bolin...
+His numerous podcasts, YouShoot DVD, anytime he gets on the Phone with Kenny Bolin...

-"I love you Cactus but you're upset that a promoter would fuck one of the boys.
-That's like being upset that Jenna Jameson would take one up the ass."
+"I love you, Cactus, but you were upset that a promoter would fuck one of the boys.
+That's like being upset that Jenna Jameson would take one up the ass!
+It's unheard of!"

 He Panned It, Now He Sucks: Vince McMahon, Paul Heyman, Kevin Nash, Hulk Hogan, Sable, New Jack, Chyna, Shawn Michaels?
 Well, he has not said anything anyone else has not already said about them, he just sugar coats it less.
 Wait, he dissed Colt Cabana?
 Jim Cornette is out of touch!